Thorque-Software/brad/README.md

 ## Quickstart Guide

-Here is an example of how to structure an API with `brad`.
+Here is an example of how to structure an API with `bradb`.

 ### 1. Define Your Drizzle Schema